AnupaAlwis/Debris-Clearance-Robot-Simulation/README.md

 # 🤖 Debris Clearance Robotic Ground Vehicle Simulation

 ## 🌟 Overview
 This project presents the development of an **unmanned ground vehicle** equipped with a robotic arm for post-disaster debris clearance.
 The system is designed to operate in hazardous environments where human intervention is either risky or impractical.
-Powered by **solar energy** ☀️, this robot can autonomously clear debris in disaster-stricken areas, assisting in search and rescue operations.
+Powered by **solar energy** , this robot can autonomously clear debris in disaster-stricken areas, assisting in search and rescue operations.

 Using **SolidWorks**, **MATLAB**, and **Simulink**, the robotic arm, gripper, and vehicle were modeled and simulated to ensure accurate debris removal and energy efficiency.

 ---

 ## 🚀 Key Features
-- **Unmanned Ground Vehicle**: Designed to navigate uneven terrains and cluttered spaces with obstacles 🛤️.
+- **Unmanned Ground Vehicle**: Designed to navigate uneven terrains and cluttered spaces with obstacles .
-- **Robotic Arm with 3 Degrees of Freedom**: Simulated for effective pick-and-place debris removal tasks 🦾.
+- **Robotic Arm with 3 Degrees of Freedom**: Simulated for effective pick-and-place debris removal tasks.
-- **Energy-Efficient Solar Power**: Solar PV panels power the system, ensuring long-lasting operation in disaster areas ☀️🔋.
+- **Energy-Efficient Solar Power**: Solar PV panels power the system, ensuring long-lasting operation in disaster areas.
-- **MATLAB & Simulink Simulations**: Includes simulations of robotic arm motion, solar panel energy management, and vehicle performance 🖥️.
+- **MATLAB & Simulink Simulations**: Includes simulations of robotic arm motion, solar panel energy management, and vehicle performance.
-- **Remote Control**: Wireless control system allowing operators to manage the robot's movement and operations remotely 📡.
+- **Remote Control**: Wireless control system allowing operators to manage the robot's movement and operations remotely.

 ---